Aliases for F10 Gene

 GeneCards Summary for F10 Gene

 F10 (Coagulation Factor X) is a Protein Coding gene.
-Diseases associated with F10 include Factor X Deficiency and Carotid Artery Thrombosis.
-Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Gamma carboxylation, hypusine formation and arylsulfatase activation.
+Diseases associated with F10 include Factor X Deficiency and Scott Syndrome.
+Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Formation of Fibrin Clot (Clotting Cascade).
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipid binding.
 An important paralog of this gene is F9.

 Factor Xa is a vitamin K-dependent glycoprotein that converts prothrombin to thrombin in the presence of factor Va, calcium and phospholipid during blood clotting.